esync-network/docs/docs/ecredits_ecosystem/faq.md

 [Multi Signature Ethereum Wallet - 5 Easy Tips (w/ Code)](https://chainwave.io/multi-signature-ethereum-wallet/)

 ## How to use metamask + ledger
-Currently, the eCredits Blockchain is not integrated into any ledger device.
+Currently, the eSync Network is not integrated into any ledger device.
-Since the eCredits Blockchain is built on the Ethereum Blockchain, using ETH works just as well.
+Since the eSync Network is built on the Ethereum Blockchain, using ETH works just as well.

 The only downside is that your ECS funds are not shown in the ledger itself.
 To be able to use a ledger and see your ECS funds, you must: